ben-ryder/localful/projects/server/README.md

 # Localful - Server
-The Localful server is developed using [NestJS](https://nestjs.com/) (Node.js/Express) and provides a REST API and websocket support for syncing changes between devices, backing up content and managing user profiles.
+The Localful server is developed using [NestJS](https://nestjs.com/) (Node.js/Express) and provides an HTTP API and websocket server for syncing content between devices, backing up content to the server and managing user accounts.
-The server itself does not handle user management, but it designed to integrate with third party identity services.

 ## Before you begin
 - [PostgreSQL](https://www.postgresql.org/) is required to run the database.
-- A third party identify service such as [Logto](https://logto.io/) must be setup to handle user management and authentication.
-For the requirements this provider must meet, check the [authentication docs](../../docs/archive/authentication-rbac.md).
+You must also set up the database as per the example in `scripts/example.setup.sql`.
+- Redis

 ## Setting up the app